 The mixed onsen area has one large onsen of lukewarm water as the main feature, with a round jacuzzi pool in the center, and a normal hot onsen in the far corner.

-Inside in the entrance way, there is also a sauna and an cold water bath.
+Inside in the entrance way, there are also a sauna and a cold water bath.
 From these baths, you can look out onto Matogahama Beach with a lovely view of the ocean and Mount Takasaki in the distance.

 The big onsen outside is deep enough for small children to swim, so keep that in mind before letting any children unable to swim to enter unattended.
 It also has jets, places to lie down, as well as being accessible from both the outside deck and inside when it is too cold in the winter.